Makita vs Ryobi: Which Power Tools Brand is Better in 2023?

 Makita and Ryobi are two of the biggest names in power tools today.
 Both of them have massive lineups of cordless power tools running on lithium-ion batteries, but they occupy different spaces.
 Makita is known for making high-end tools that professionals rely on to withstand daily abuse.
 While you will find Ryobi tools in the bags of some professionals, it’s certainly not as common.
 That doesn’t mean Ryobi doesn’t make good tools though.
 And if you were to check the tool collections of homeowners, you’d likely find more Ryobi tools than Makita.

 Both of these companies manufacture similar lines of tools, making them a very fair comparison.
 If you’re looking to start a collection of cordless power tools, these are two of the brands you’re most likely to consider.
-So, let’s take a closer look at what each one offers and see if we can determine which is a better choice in 2021.
+So, let’s take a closer look at what each one offers and determine which is a better choice in 2023.

 A Quick Comparison

 December 16, 1943

 18V ONE+ Cordless, 40V cordless

 Makita was originally founded as a company that sold and repaired electric motors in 1915.
 It wasn’t until 1958 that they started manufacturing tools, which they continue to do today.
 Their first tool was a portable electric planer, and they were the first company in Japan to produce one.
 One year later, in 1959, they became a full-fledged electric power tool manufacturer and began exporting power tools with a major shipment of 1,300 planers to Australia.

 In 1962, the company changed its name from Makita Electric Works to Makita Electric Works, Ltd., and went public on the Nagoya Stock Exchange.
 The next year, Makita became entirely debt-free—two years before their 50th anniversary as a company.